 Kingsriver Community provides residential and daycare programmes for adults and young people with a variety of special needs.
 Through a wide selection of FETAC accredited training courses and other programmes, the community aims to improve their members quality of life by teaching them the skills they need to participate.
 The skills they pass on include woodwork and arts and crafts.
 Kingsriver looks for people who can commit to long-term volunteering, of at least six months, and is a prominent opportunity among European Voluntary Service (EVS) volunteers.

 Barretstown rebuilds the lives of children and families affected by childhood cancer.
 Volunteers live and participate in the camp in County Kildare where accommodation and food are provided.
 The children, from 7 to 17, come from Ireland and across Europe to take part in a free Therapeutic Recreation programme which includes activities such as canoeing, high ropes, drama and arts and crafts.

 Every year Barretstown needs 700 volunteers to make camp a life-changing experience for all involved.
 As a volunteer (Cara) you perform a key role in supporting and encouraging each child to take part in all aspects of camp, while making sure they’re safe and supervised at all times.

 Most importantly you’ll help them have fun!
-Camps are run in the Spring, Summer and Autumn and while registration is closed for the current year, you can register now for camps in 2012.
+Camps are run in the Spring, Summer and Autumn.
 Volunteers must be 18 years of age or over.
 To find out more about the work of Barretstown and, how you can get involved, visit www.barretstown.org

 Tel: +353 (0) 45 864 115